The HBAI report presents information on living standards in the United Kingdom year-on-year from 1994/1995 to 2016/2017.

-How have the rates of low income and the population of different groups of children changed over time?
-This includes information on economic status of adults in the family or household, region, the number of children and disability.
+This shows how the rates of low income and the population of different groups at working age have changed over time.
+This includes information on family type, economic status, region and country.

-This shows the distribution of household incomes for children compared to all individuals.
+This shows the distribution of household incomes for working-age adults (with and without children) compared to all individuals.

 Additional data tables